 Thus, exercise promotes the proliferation of stem cells by enhancing blood flow, regulating the release of trophic factors, and creating an environment where old neurons are more labile.

-cognitive BENEFITS of exercise in humans
+Cognitive benefits of exercise in humans

 For most of our evolutionary history, exertion and having to remember things went hand in hand: migrating to a new area, learning the routes of passing herds for a hunt, remembering the predators which must be evaded.
 We can speculate that upregulating memory following exercise was adaptive at some point during our evolutionary past.
 Are the effects of exercise on cognition large enough to matter in the modern world?
-The nice thing is that you can exercise in the smart way, you can even measure things like the blood pressure if you read the complete review guide here.

 Most of the research on the cognitive effects of exercise in humans has been done in older adults, and the evidence for the benefits of exercise there is solid.
 Many, many different experiments have been done on exercise training in older adults.
 In general, one group of subjects in the 60-85 age range is assigned to aerobic exercise, while the other is assigned to business-as-usual or a passive treatment, like stretching.
 Several months later, subjects are assessed on a battery of cognitive tests, sometimes coupled with fMRI studies to assess effects on brain anatomy.